folio-org/platform-complete/README.md

 ## Introduction

-This is the "core" Stripes "platform".
-It consists simply of an NPM [`package.json`](https://docs.npmjs.com/files/package.json) that specifies the version of `@folio/stripes-core` and of any Stripes modules you wish to make available as part of the "core" platform to generate client bundles along with a utility for generating module descriptors for each Stripes module.
+This is the "complete" Stripes "platform".
+It consists simply of an NPM [`package.json`](https://docs.npmjs.com/files/package.json) that specifies the version of `@folio/stripes-core` and of any Stripes modules you wish to make available as part of this platform to generate client bundles along with a utility for generating module descriptors for each Stripes module.